daegalus/csrd/content.en/02-creating-your-character/01-type.md

 **Advantageous Malfunction:** A device being used against you malfunctions.
 It might harm the user or one of their allies for a round, or activate a dramatic and distracting side effect for a few rounds.

-**Convenient Idea:** A flash of insight provides you with a clear answer or suggests a course of action with regard to an urgent question, problem, or obstacle you’re facing.
+**Convenient Idea:** A flash of insight provides you with a clear answer or suggests a course of action with regard to an urgent question, problem, or obstacle you're facing.

 **Inexplicably Unbroken:** An inactive, ruined, or presumed-destroyed device temporarily activates and performs a useful function relevant to the situation.
 This is enough to buy you some time for a better solution, alleviate a complication that was interfering with your abilities, or just get you one more use out of a depleted cypher or artifact.